24 Kobe Bryant Moments and Quotes for Lakers Legend's Birthday

-24 Kobe Bryant moments and quotes for Lakers legend's birthday originally appeared on NBC Sports Washington
+24 Kobe Bryant moments and quotes for Lakers legend's birthday originally appeared on NBC Sports Philadelphia

 Eight and 24 are synonymous with Kobe Bryant, and so is 8/23.